 8.4.4 Building DSS-X re-used optional outputs

-The building of the DSSX re-used optional outputs present in the response message shall be performed as specified in clause 6.3.3 of [1].
+The building of the DSSX re-used optional outputs present in the response message shall be performed as specified in clause 6.3.3 of DSS-X core v2.0 [1].

 8.4.5 Building the response message

 If the server has found itself in the situation of not being able to complete the request, it shall generate a response message with only one global result component.
-Its result major shall identify the reason that prevented the server to successfully process the request, as specified in clause 4.1.7 of [1].
+Its result major shall identify the reason that prevented the server to successfully process the request, as specified in clause 4.1.7 of DSS-X core v2.0 [1].
 This result component shall not contain any result minor.

-NOTE: According to [1], when the server is able to complete the processing of the signatures requested, i.e., when it has been able to retrieve and validate all of them, and regardless whether all of them are valid or not, the result major of the result component is urn:oasis:names:tc:dss:1.0:resultmajor:Success, and whose minor result may have different values depending on the results of the processing.
+NOTE: According to DSS-X core v2.0 [1], when the server is able to complete the processing of the signatures requested, i.e., when it has been able to retrieve and validate all of them, and regardless whether all of them are valid or not, the result major of the result component is urn:oasis:names:tc:dss:1.0:resultmajor:Success, and whose minor result may have different values depending on the results of the processing.
 Otherwise, the server does not process any signature and returns a result major different than the former one indicating the reasons preventing the processing, without any result minor.

 If the server has been able to process all the signatures whose processing the client requested: